 Month 49 After RTC

-After retiring from professional work on 1st July 2019 at age 50.
+I retired from professional work on 1st July 2019 at age 50.
 After retiring I chose to get involved in volunteering again, with the specific aim of assisting people who were / are suffering from brain injuries.
 Follow this link and scroll down to the My Future section to see what I am currently up to.